jotd666/track_and_field/README.md

 # track_and_field
-remake of Track and Field / Hyper Olympics for amiga
+remake of Track and Field / Hyper Olympic for amiga

 credits:
 - jotd: transcode and amiga port, graphics & sound conversion